 The GYT: Get Yourself Tested campaign is a youthful, empowering social movement to encourage young people to get tested and treated for STDs and HIV.
 GYT increases awareness about STDs and how to prevent them; links young people to STD testing services; and promotes a more open dialogue with partners and health care providers.

 GYT is on-air, online, and mobile resource that you can access anywhere.
 On the ground, the campaign is promoted in health centers and other clinics, in communities, and on campuses across the country.

-GYT runs year round, with significant promotions in April, which is STD Awareness Month.
+GYT can be promoted year round, or in April, which is STD Awareness Month.
 Special incentives and materials have been developed to encourage young people to visit their local health centers and clinics to get tested.